-Normally, a course is counted only one time for credit hours.
-If a student wants to repeat a course that falls into this category, he/she may do so with the understanding that the latest grade earned replaces all previous grades.
-The number of quality points awarded and credit hours earned is determined by this final grade.
-A student should discuss how repeating courses effects financial aid with a financial aid counselor.
+Normally, a course is counted only one time for degree program requirements.
+If a student wants to repeat a course that fulfills a degree program requirement, he/she may do so with the understanding that the latest grade earned replaces all previous grades in calculating the GSW institutional GPA.
+All grades earned remain on a studentTMs transcript and may be used for other GPA calculations.
+A student should discuss how repeating courses affects financial aid with a financial aid counselor.